 The Flashback Friday review is where I take a book I recently reread and review it with new eyes.
 It could be a book I’m reading for the second, third, fourth or millionth time.
 Some books haven’t been read in years so its fun to flashback and see if my opinion has changed!

 This week’s book is Of Fire and Stars by Audrey Coulthurst.
 I realized I never reviewed it when I originally read it so its being reviewed the second round!

 Please keep in mind that Flashback Friday reviews are based on reread books.
 They most likely will contain spoilers as the books have already been released for some time.
 This is your only warning if you want to avoid spoilers for these books.

 The Top Ten Tuesday is a weekly challenge post previously hosted by The Broke and Bookish and now hosted by The Artsy Reader Girl.
 You can follow along for each weekly post here.
-This week’s post is all about authors that were brand new to me in 2018!
-I reread a LOT in 2018 so hopefully there are ten new ones!
-I did my best to pick brand new to ME authors and not 2018 debut authors but it was definitely hard to do so.
+This week’s post was originally all about standalone novels that are in need of a sequel.
+I struggled to come up with ideas but I’m feeling particularly girl power today, as it was just International Women’s Day and it was a wonderful weekend for the release of Captain Marvel.

 So today I’m counting down the top ten women characters that I love in fiction to celebrate it all.

 Camellia Beauregard is a Belle.
 In the opulent world of Orléans, Belles are revered, for they control Beauty, and Beauty is a commodity coveted above all else.
 In Orléans, the people are born gray, they are born damned, and only with the help of a Belle and her talents can they transform and be made beautiful.

 In this sequel to the instant New York Times bestseller, Camille, her sister Edel, and her guard and new love Remy must race against time to find Princess Charlotte.